ARCH: Hierarchical Hybrid Learning for Long-Horizon Contact-Rich Robotic Assembly: Introduction

 \section{Introduction}

-The manufacturing industry is increasingly turning to robotic systems for complex assembly tasks, driven by the need for greater precision, consistency, and efficiency~\cite{cohen2019assembly, christensen2021roadmap}.
-Nevertheless, long-horizon, contact-rich, and high-precision robotic assembly tasks continue to pose significant challenges in robotics and automation, as these tasks demand sophisticated learning and object interaction capabilities that go beyond traditional programming approaches~\cite{ghallab2016automated}.
-Our research endeavors to ground the robotic assembly to real-world applications where the robots are asked to perform intricate and long-horizon assembly tasks widely demanded in industrial environments, e.g., parts insertion~\cite{luo2024fmb} and cable routing~\cite{luo2024multi}.
-The acceleration of complex assembly tasks is a crucial step toward more flexible and adaptive industrial processes.
-By focusing on automating such long-horizon tasks, we seek to enhance productivity and efficiency across various sectors, including manufacturing, construction, and logistics.

-Current industrial robotics applications to assembly and manufacturing are largely engineered for a specific task and struggle with adapting to varied assembly scenarios and component variations.
-Ideally, such systems are capable of handling high-precision contact-rich operations under uncertainty ~\cite{inoue2017deep} and generalizing to new scenarios from limited demonstrations ~\cite{wang2023mimicplay} using multimodal inputs such as visual and force-torque feedback~\cite{morgan2021vision,zhang2024dynamic}.
+The manufacturing industry is increasingly turning to robotic systems for assembly tasks, driven by the need for greater precision, consistency, and efficiency~\cite{cohen2019assembly, christensen2021roadmap}.
+Nevertheless, long-horizon, contact-rich, and high-precision robotic assembly tasks continue to pose significant challenges in robotic automation, as these tasks demand sophisticated learning and object interaction capabilities that go beyond traditional approaches~\cite{ghallab2016automated}.
+Current industrial robotic applications to assembly and manufacturing are largely engineered for a specific task and struggle with adapting to varied assembly scenarios and component variations.
+Ideally, such systems should be capable of handling high-precision contact-rich operations~\cite{inoue2017deep} and generalizing to long-horizon new scenarios from limited demonstrations ~\cite{wang2023mimicplay,huang2025particleformer} using multimodal inputs such as visual and force-torque feedback~\cite{morgan2021vision,zhang2024dynamic}.

-Recent advances in learning-based solutions have started to tackle some of these problems.
-End-to-end imitation learning (IL) from human demonstrations has made marked progress~\cite{chi2023diffusion}, but still fails to generalize outside a narrow training distribution, requires significant data from a trained expert demonstrator ~\cite{heo2023furniturebench}, and often struggles with high-precision tasks.
-Simply sequencing individual primitives can lead to compounding errors, diminishing overall system performance~\cite{sun2022plate}.
-While reinforcement learning (RL) can drive specific assembly operations, it usually struggles with more complicated long-horizon tasks~\cite{sun2021adversarial}, where the training faces challenges of sparse rewards and an exploding sampling space due to larger long-horizon footprints.
+Toward this goal, recent advances in learning-based solutions have started to tackle some of these problems.
+End-to-end imitation learning (IL) from human demonstrations has made encouraging progress~\cite{chi2023diffusion,zang2023peg,wang2021robotic}, but usually requires a significant amount of expert demonstration data~\cite{heo2023furniturebench}, which can be costly to collect, and often struggles with high-precision tasks.
+While reinforcement learning (RL) can drive specific assembly operations, such as high-precision insertion, it usually falls short on more complicated long-horizon tasks~\cite{schoettler2020deep,luo2019reinforcement,sun2021adversarial,huang2024dittogym,chen2025gradnav}, where training faces challenges of sparse rewards and an exploding sampling space due to the larger long-horizon footprint.
+Alternatively, naively sequencing atomic actions or behaviors can lead to compounding errors, diminishing overall system performance~\cite{sun2022plate}.